paddywwoof/pi3d_book/Constructing.rst

 using w and s keys.
 You will also see one of the problems that the ElevationMap helps to prevent - going through the ground surface!

+There are various ways that the city could be improved: procedural street layout, more varieties of building, better image textures, more structure to the models, normal maps to give more close-up detail, reflections from windows..
+The scope is almost limitless but hopefully you now have some idea how to approach and implement some of the more sophisticated aspects of 3D modelling.

 .. [#] https://github.com/paddywwoof/pi3d_book/blob/master/construct01.py
 .. [#] https://github.com/paddywwoof/pi3d_book/blob/master/construct02.py